dawidkotarba/interview_questions/java.md

 - What is immutable object pattern?
 Is it used in java (JDK)?
 Describe immutable types
 - What design patterns are used in JDK? (i.e. Decorator in I/O, Strategy in Comparators, Singleton while getting runtime, Builder in StringBuilder)
 - What methods are defined in Object class in Java?
 - There are two methods with same name - one takes the argument of Object, another one of String.
 Which one will be invoked if we pass null and why?
+(The "Most Specific" Principle)
 - Is it a good practice to use "Optional" as a method argument?
 How about serialization?
 - What do you think about returning a Stream from a method?
 - There is set of users.
 Each user contains set of languages he speaks.
 How to get all languages spoken by all users? (stream with flatmap and distincts)
 - Fields in lambdas are effective final.
 How we can bypass that to i.e. increment a value inside (use objects like i.e. AtomicInteger to increment)
 - What is a classloader?
-What is a hierarchy of classloaders?
+What is a hierarchy of classloaders (Bootstrap, Platform, Application, Custom)?
 - How to create an annotation?
 - Is it possible to have a final constructor and why?
 - Do we need to override hashcode if we override equals?
 - What is a ThreadLocal?
 Where can it be helpful?
-- What is a difference between Inner and nested class?
+- What is a difference between Inner (non-static) and Nested (static) Class?
 - When we need a private constructor?
 - How can we make a XOR in Java?
 - How can we create a copy constructor?
 - What is a Dynamic Binding?
 - Explain when default methods in interfaces can be handy.
+- What is a difference between heap vs thread vs core dump?
+How to analyze these files?
+What tools can you use for that?
+- What is jcmd?
+How to use that?

 ## Generics

-- What is "type erasure"?
+- What is a "type erasure"?
 Why it was introduced?
 What version of Java introduced generics?
-- PECS - when to use super, extends.
+- PECS ("Producer extends, Consumer super") - when to use super, extends.
 What limitations they have? (i.e. putting/getting from collections, cast required etc.)
 - invariance vs covariance vs contravariance
 - Are arrays covariant?
 - What is the difference between i.e. `List<?>` vs `List<Object>`?
 What is the purpose of the wildcard here?
 Where such construct can be used?